 It is also possible to show grids and grid line labels in drawings, and to modify how they are shown in the drawings.

 lines without selecting the objects first.

 To move handle points of sketch objects without first selecting the handle when you have activated Drawing drag & drop : Hold down the left-mouse button close to the handle point and drag the handle point to the new position.

-Note that if you want to drag the handle points of grid labels, you need to select the grid linesingle line that visualizes a single grid plane on a view plane
+Note that if you want to drag the handle points of grid labels, you need to select the grid linesingle line that visualizes a grid plane or a curved grid surface on a view plane

 Drag dimension points

 Straight (linear) dimensions in drawings can be modified by dragging the dimensions from dimension handles.

 Dragging in single dimension lines: If you try to drag a dimension pointpoint that Tekla Structures or the user has used for dimensioning

 to a new position that is located behind an existing dimension point, the selected dimension point will be deleted from the old position and recreated in the new, preferred position.
 If you try to drag the point to the same coordinate position where the existing point is already located, the dragged dimension point is dropped back automatically to the initial position.

 Dragging in dimension sets: If you try to drag the point into the area between two points of neighbor dimension lineline that visualizes the distance between the defined dimension points